miraj09/TO-Do_app/README.md

 # TO-Do_app
-a simple to-do app, where you can write your notes easy to use
+a simple "To-Do" app, where you can write and save your notes